FOREX-Risk aversion shores up yen, commodity currencies sag on declining oil

 TOKYO, May 24 (Reuters) - The yen held on to gains on Tuesday, shored up by investors’ risk aversion and receding expectations that Japan will weaken the currency after a fresh warning by the United States last week against intervention.

-Commodity-linked currencies such as the Australian and Canadian dollars were on the back foot, weighed down by a continuing decline in commodities like crude oil.
+Commodity-linked currencies such as the Australian and Canadian dollars were on the back foot, weighed down by a continuing decline in commodities such as crude oil.

 The greenback had risen to a three-week high of 110.590 late last week as prospects of the Federal Reserve hiking interest rates as early as June were revived.